trinodb/trino/presto-docs/src/main/sphinx/connector/hive.rst

 Many distributed storage systems including HDFS, Amazon S3, Google Cloud Storage, Azure Storage, and S3 compatible systems are supported.

+The coordinator and all workers must have network access to the Hive metastore and the storage system.

 Supported File Types
 --------------------